Two for the Road (film): Filming

 The nature of Finney and Hepburn's relationship or how it ended was never disclosed.
 An unnamed source related, "if [Albert] and Audrey did make love, then they were discreet about it.
 But no one doubted the warmth between them."
 Charles Higham wrote that "William Daniels [...] says that he wouldn't deny (though he didn't actually know) that Audrey and Albert were lovers."
 According to biographer Donald Spoto, when filming finished in early September 1966, Ferrer threatened his wife with divorce if she did not end the relationship.
 As the divorce would have been filed on the grounds of her infidelity, Hepburn would risk losing custody of her son.
 Spoto said that, at this time, "everyone around her noted a fearful expression and nervous anxiety that even Finney was unable to alleviate."
 Sean Ferrer explained later, "I remember there was a tension in my parents' marriage at that time.
 Only years later did I realize it was because she was having an affair with Finney during the making of that movie."
 Hepburn remained silent about the relationship, though Finney hinted at it to friends.
 Robert Sallin claimed that Finney told him about the affair and said Hepburn was "rather like a blooming flower and then when her husband arrived, the flower closed up and shriveled."
 Hepburn's partner later in life, Robert Wolders, said that "Audrey cared for Finney a great deal.
 It was the beginning of a new period of her life."

 Hepburn and Finney's closeness during the making of the film translated in their performances.
 Donen said later, "the Audrey I saw during the making of this film I didn't even know.
 She overwhelmed me.
 She was so free, so happy.
 I never saw her like that.
 So young!
 I guess it was Albie."
-Hepburn, who was 37 at the time of filming and insecure over her "dreadful thinness," was uncomfortable doing some of the beach scenes in which she was to wear a bathing suit.
+Hepburn, who was in her late 30s and insecure over her "dreadful thinness," was uncomfortable doing some of the beach scenes in which she was to wear a bathing suit.
 Finney, however, convinced her, saying "you're really an eyeful, Audrey."
 Donen also struggled to convince Hepburn to do the scene at the Dalbret villa where she is thrown in the pool.
 As a nine-year-old, Hepburn had tangled her feet in weeds in a pond and nearly drowned, and remained terrified of water her whole life.
 After three days of coaxing her and denying her request for a body double, Donen got her to do the scene, albeit with two assistants waiting to pull her out after the shot.

 The Dalbret scenes were filmed at a villa in L'Oumède, Ramatuelle.
 In the summer of 1968, the same villa was used as the principal location in the film La Piscine starring Alain Delon and Romy Schneider.
 The scene in which Schneider stands over Delon on the pool deck may have been borrowed from the scene in Two for the Road where Finney stands over Hepburn.